lisaluk16/pizza-toppings-service/README.md

 ## Introduction

-This is a backend app that facilitates the publishing, aggregating and retrieving of pizza toppings and their corresponding count, unique by user and total, to help determine the number of toppings the business should order.
+This is a backend app that facilitates the publishing, aggregating and retrieving of pizza toppings and their corresponding counts, unique by user and total, to help determine the number of toppings the business should order.
 There are two parts of this app that facilitate this, a write side and a read side.

 * Read side - under the com.lisa.luk.api package.